Ry-Rousseau/Ry-Rousseau/README.md

 Hi there, I'm Ryan.
 A data scientist passionate about computational social science.
 I specialize in building systems for understanding social and economic systems, ranging from predictive modelling to causal inference, often involving a variety of social science indicators.
 I also build hobby projects which revolve around raspberry-pi, localized data use-cases and lightweight LLMs.

 It's an exciting time to be alive.
-The joy of building and learning has never been stronger.
-Let's make it useful, for all of us, together.
+Let's make it useful.

 ### 📚 Projects
 Welcome to my portfolio, where I showcase my **[projects](https://github.com/Ry-Rousseau/ds-portfolio)**.